PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-07 18:24:38
+Last updated: 2024-04-07 18:25:52
-Random Quote: I'm a Mandalorian.
-Weapons are part of my religion. - Din Djarin
+Random Quote: The legacy of that shield is... complicated. - Sam Wilson